JSnetSystems/standalone-utility/README.md

 2. Select 3 ListVTOC to list VTOC info for the dataset, in this example SYS1.PROCLIB Enter device 0A80 to display dataset listing.

-3. Select 4 to display PDS directory, if you don’t know the PDS name or skip this and go to step 4.
+3. Select 4 to display PDS directory, if you don’t know the PDS name or skip this and go to step 4 Enter dataset===>SYS1.PROCLIB
-Enter dataset===>SYS1.PROCLIB
-Enter 4 digit DASD device number ===> 0A80
+Enter the four digit DASD device number ===> 0A80
 A listing of the members will be displayed.

 4. Enter 2 to edit dataset